All Products

 6. Notify the server to end the task:

 To improve resource utilization, reuse a WebSocket connection to handle multiple tasks instead of creating a new connection for each task.
-See Connection overhead and connection reuse.
+See Connection overhead and reuse.

 Important

-• Billing fails, leading to inaccurate usage statistics.
+• Billing failures or inaccurate usage statistics.

 Correct approach: